Lancelot Cayley Shadwell

 Lancelot Cayley Shadwell (26 April 1882 – 28 October 1963) was an English writer, lyricist, and ceramicist.
-He wrote the lyrics to a host of popular songs, published three collections of his poetry, and contributed to the popular monthly series Books for the Bairns, published by W.T Stead to provide affordable literature to children and adults.
+He wrote the lyrics to a host of many songs, published three collections of his poetry, and contributed to the popular monthly series Books for the Bairns, published by W.T Stead to provide affordable literature to children and adults.
 During World War I, he helped launch and nurture one of the most successful concert parties of the war: the Diamond Troupe of the 29th Division.
-In the mid-1920s, Shadwell co-founded the Broadstone Potters—a small but influential producer of studio pottery with links to some of the most important figures in British ceramics.
+In the mid-1920s, Shadwell co-founded the Broadstone Potters—a small but influential producer of studio pottery with links to some of the most influential figures in British ceramics.

 Early life

 Shadwell was born in Maida Vale, London in 1882, the son of Captain Thomas Henry John Shadwell (1859–1893) and Mary Feare James (1859–1892).
 He was born into a family of distinguished legal scholars, amongst whom was the renowned Sir Lancelot Shadwell (1779–1850), barrister, Member of Parliament, and ultimately Vice-Chancellor of England.

 The young Shadwell spent his early years in Ramsgate, Kent.
 Orphaned at age nine, he inherited the family estate of nearly £11,500—equivalent in today's money to more than £1.2M.
-He was sent to live with his maternal grandparents in Frome, Somerset, where his grandfather, Sydney James (1831–1907) was a successful veterinarian.
+He was sent to live with his maternal grandparents in Frome, Somerset, England, where his grandfather, Sydney James (1831–1907) was a successful veterinarian.

 By the age of 23, Shadwell had returned to Kent, this time to Faversham where, in 1905, he married Dorothy C. Mockett (1878–1949), the eldest daughter of Sherwood Mockett (1850–1922), a wealthy Margate businessman and grain merchant.
 From that marriage were born two children, first a daughter, Lorna Dorothy Cayley (1907–1991) and then a son, Lancelot Rodney Cayley (1912–1943).